DosWorld/dwed/README.md

 Restrictions:

-* This software is writen in Turbo Pascal, so string length is limited to 255 chars.
+* This software is writen in Borland Pascal, so string length is limited to 255 chars.
 * DOS-conventional memory will be enought to load file up to ~300k..400k (expect - 300k border).
 * No Undo/Redo functionality.
 The reason is the same as why i dont build AST for syntax hightlight - here is no memory for it.